My Pets of the Past

 Black Moor, (?-March 27, 2007)

-This fish was given to me by a friend in December, 2005.
+This fish was given to me by my friend, Jeff in December, 2005.
 Although it didn't live long with me, it was a very nice fish.
 I've always liked black moors, but they seem very susceptible to disease.
 Near the end of this one's life, it was having trouble staying down in the water---it kept floating to the top.
 I tried medications, but nothing worked.
 Then I noticed a bunch of strange whitish-clear rounded colonies of something on the bottom of the tank (I didn't put any gravel in the hospital tank).
 The day I removed it from that tank, it started swimming around and doing better.
 The next day, it was dead.

 black moor.jpg (111537 bytes) calico goldfish with black moor 2.jpg (130414 bytes) calico goldfish with black moor.jpg (138393 bytes)